eProsima/Shapes-Demo-Docs/docs/examples/redundancy_fault_tolerance.rst

    :align: center

 Repeating the creation of a publisher with higher strength (:ref:`2.
-Create a red square publisher <redundancy>`), a smale red square replicating the big red square from Instance2 can be seen again.
+Create a red square publisher <redundancy>`), a small red square replicating the big red square from Instance2 can be seen again.